Ludrak/SnowCrash/level00/README.md

 ```

 We can use a public caesar decrypter to try to decrypt the password.
-We used https://www.dcode.fr/caesar-cipher and found the following result using a ROT15 decryption algorithm.
+We used [this](https://www.dcode.fr/caesar-cipher) decoder and found the following result using a ROT15 decryption algorithm.

 Flag :
 ```